AdobeDocs/genstudio-for-performance-marketing.en/help/user-guide/concepts.md

 * Manually [re-checking variants](/help/user-guide/guidelines/brand-validation.md#improve-brand-alignment)
 * Digital assets are automatically tagged with attributes ([[!DNL Insights]](/help/user-guide/insights/overview.md))

-### Manage generative actions
+### Manage Generative actions

-If you exceed your annual entitlement of generative actions, you may purchase more directly from your account representative.
+If you exceed your annual entitlement of Generative actions, you may purchase more directly from your account representative.

 See the [Adobe GenStudio for Performance Marketing product description](https://helpx.adobe.com/legal/product-descriptions/adobe-genstudio-for-performance-marketing---product-description.html).